-Public School Preschool - To account for state resources provided to assist Great Oaks with the cost of pre-school programs for three and four year old students.
+Public School Preschool - To account for state resources provided to assist the District with the cost of pre-school programs for three and four year old students.

 Data Communication - To account for money appropriated for Ohio Educational Computer Network Connections.